bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

    Overview Map configuration

-North Arrow
+North arrow
 -----------

 An arrow that indicates the north direction.

 .. figure:: img/northarrow.png

-   North Arrow
+   North arrow

 There are no configurable properties for this control.

-Full Screen
+Full screen
 -----------

 A button to toggle the full screen mode.